 It is said that in Japan’s largely wooden housing and high precipitation rate, outdoor shoes were considered a cause of mold and decay when worn inside, and thus this culture of taking them off came to be.
 It was in order to cater for western visitors, whose habit was to keep their shoes on indoors, that the Japanese began to provide slippers as a form of room shoes.

 Japan’s culture of slippers

-Zori, made from grass and straw
+Zori sandals made from grass and straw

-Like straw would have been woven to make the traditional zori, cloth is woven to create the base of the nuno zori, to which the strap is attached to complete it.
+In the way straw would have been woven to make the traditional zori, cloth is woven to create the base of the nuno zori, to which the strap is attached to complete it.
 Their open construction won’t constrict your feet, and will keep them stress-free and comfortable as you walk around in them!

-Nuno zori can be made from unnecessary pieces of cloth at home, such as old curtains and t-shirts
+Nuno zori can be made from unnecessary pieces of cloth at home, such as old curtains and T-shirts.

 The cute, minimalist storefront of MERIKOTI